Adopting Litmus from an existing pytest project #

 You already have a pytest test suite.
 This page is the route to wiring Litmus in without rewriting it.

 The short version: install Litmus, point a station YAML at your bench, and the bundled pytest plugin auto-loads.
 Existing tests keep running.
-New tests that take Litmus fixtures (verify, logger, context, your per-role instrument fixtures) get measurement logging, limit checking, parquet results, and the operator UI for free.
+New tests that take Litmus fixtures (verify, measure, context, your per-role instrument fixtures) get measurement logging, limit checking, parquet results, and the operator UI for free.

 The longer version is the rest of this page: install, what auto-loads, what fixtures appear, how to keep an old test alongside a new one, and four entry points for mixing in Litmus features at different depths.